-Every design process has to begin from establishing what exactly fits the customers.
+Every design process has to begin by establishing what exactly fits the customers.
 There are various channels through which an organization can study customer needs.
-Then the business can identify the best approach to capitalize on that need based on the big data analytics.
+Then the business can identify the best approach to capitalize on that need based on big data analytics.

-“Gone are the days when you could go with your gut” (Rampton, 2017).
+“Gone are the days when you could go with your gut”.
 To improve the quality and streamline your manufacturing performance you need to collect huge data.
 The gut intuition is basically no longer reliable if an organization wants to compete in the 21st Century.
 This means that these organizations must come up with means for tracking their products, competitors and customer feedback.